ryoppippi/talks/reuse/personal.md

 <!--
 Let me introduce myself.

-I'm ryoppippi, a software engineer recently mainly working on web frontend.
+I'm ryoppippi, a software engineer recently mainly working on web frontend and machine learning.

+I'm living in the UK.

-Also, I'm a member of Svelte Japan.
+I'm a member of vim-jp and the core member of Svelte Japan.

-And also, many people asks me the pronunciation of my name
+The important thing you remember is the pronunciation of my name.

-My name is called リョッピッピ
+So, remember my name is called リョッピッピ
 -->